 07

-From NordicTrack, the brand behind our best overall treadmill pick, comes the T6.5 treadmill, a powerful piece of equipment designed with performance and user experience in mind.
-Despite costing considerably less than their top-of-the-line model, this treadmill still boasts many of the same features that make for a luxurious home gym setup.
+From NordicTrack, the brand behind our best overall treadmill pick, comes the Ultra 1750, a powerful piece of equipment designed with performance and user experience in mind.

 Key features: